ronaldoussoren/pyobjc/docs/core/intro.rst

 Cocoa Bindings
 ..............

-In Mac OS X 10.3 Apple introduced `Cocoa Bindings`_, a method to make it easier to create and use *Controller* objects using `Key-Value Observing`_ and `Key-Value Coding`_.
+In macOS 10.3 Apple introduced `Cocoa Bindings`_, a method to make it easier to create and use *Controller* objects using `Key-Value Observing`_ and `Key-Value Coding`_.
 In order to create accessors compatible with this, you must use ``objc.accessor`` to create an appropriate selector descriptor.